-Others like Plusnet and Virgin Media do manage traffic at peak times to ensure everyone gets a consistent connection.
-For example, Plusnet prioritises real-time services like streaming video services, but slows down peer-to-peer file transfers.
+Others like Virgin Media do manage traffic at peak times to ensure everyone gets a consistent connection.
+Providers may do this by prioritising real-time services like streaming video services, but slowing down peer-to-peer file transfers.

 How do I know if I'm a heavy user?

 Everything you do online - from checking email, to watching YouTube - requires you to download data, but some activities are more data intensive than others.

 Everybody's usage will be different, but as a general guide, here are some activities that are likely to require you to download a significant amount: